Elodie Holmes: Glass Detail

 2018: Heavy Metal

-When one of the artists submitted by the New Mexico Women in the Arts is chosen to exhibit at the Museum, we allocate $5,000 to insure and ship her work to the Museum.
+When one of the artists submitted by the New Mexico Women in the Arts is chosen to exhibit at the Museum, we allocate an amount specified by the Museum to insure and ship her work to the Museum.
 In addition, we offer a stipend of $1,500 to help defray the costs of her airfare, hotel and meals in Washington.
 If you would like to support our next New Mexico Woman to Watch, please make a generous donation today.

 Meet past Women to Watch winners from New Mexico.